TheBeachMaster/ATSamples/paymentcallback.node/README.md

 ## ABOUT
 ---
 This a simple payments callback url written in Javascript.
+That can be run locally for testing

 ### Setting up and Running
 + Set up Node.JS as detailed [here](https://nodejs.org/en/download/package-manager/)